 The Sundogs are a Seattle based band formed by Stan Snow and Jed Moffitt.
-Their second album, Legends In Their Own Minds, includes 11 original songs, each with performance videos, written and recorded in 2018 at Magellan Creek Studios.
+Their third album, The Code, includes 12 original songs, each with performance videos, written and recorded at Magellan Creek Studios.

 Sundogs music is a bit like Tom Petty meets Steely Dan, the Stones meet Leonard Cohen, Lynyrd Skynyrd meets Paul Simon, and so on.
 Their styles are diverse.